golemfactory/golem-architecture/arch-snapshot/arch.md

 nodes in unified way.
 ### Specialized modules layer (market, payment, activity, vpn etc.)
 #### Market negotiation protocols
-Offers/Demands property and constraint language is used to build subprotocols for negotiating certain aspects of Agreements.
+Offers/Demands property and constraint language is used to build sub-protocols for negotiating certain aspects of Agreements.
 ### Execution environments
 There are a few ways to implement an execution environment.
 We have a few APIs